Federal Law Enforcement Council Act¶

 Published February 2026¶

-Based on Rev 1.0 of the Federal Law Enforcement Council Act
+Based on Rev 2.0 of the Federal Law Enforcement Council Act

 Design Philosophy¶

 The independence of federal law enforcement from presidential interference has historically rested on norms -- informal expectations that Presidents would not direct prosecutions of political enemies, shield allies from investigation, or condition career advancement on political loyalty.
 Norms work only when all powerful actors voluntarily comply.
 A single bad-faith actor can break norm-based systems because enforcement depends on collective commitment to informal rules.
-The FLECA replaces the norm of Department of Justice independence with structural independence: a multi-member body with staggered terms, partisan balance requirements, for-cause removal protections, and supermajority thresholds for consequential decisions.
+The Act replaces the norm of Department of Justice independence with structural independence: a multi-member body with staggered fourteen-year terms, partisan balance requirements, for-cause removal protections, and supermajority thresholds for consequential decisions.

 The Act's communication protocol applies passive enforcement.
 Rather than prohibiting informal presidential pressure on law enforcement -- which would require detection, investigation, and punishment after the fact -- the Act defines undocumented communications out of legal existence.
 Only formally documented communications transmitted through a single authorized channel carry legal standing.
 Informal pressure does not need to be caught and punished; it simply has no effect.
 This is the institutional equivalent of traffic calming: the environment itself prevents the undesired outcome without requiring active enforcement.